microsoft/PowerToys/README.md

 - A setting was added to disable and configure the input delay on searching queries.
 (This was a hotfix for 0.59)
 - Fixed and added logs for default Web Browser detection.
 (This was a hotfix for 0.59)
-- The Program plugin can now search shortcuts by their executable name.
+- The Program plugin can now search .lnk shortcuts by their executable name.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
 - A new plugin for OneNote was added.
 Thanks [@palenshus](https://github.com/palenshus)!
 - Query caching and delayed execution was added to the OneNote plugin.
 Thanks [@palenshus](https://github.com/palenshus)!
 - Quality of life fixes for the TimeZone plugin, including fixes for empty subtitles, missing time zones and results not being found when expected.
 Thanks [@TobiasSekan](https://github.com/TobiasSekan)!